Let’s face it, cholesterol usually gets a lot of bad press. Most people don’t know much about cholesterol, except that they don’t want it!

 Eating foods that are low in saturated fats and cholesterol, getting plenty of exercises, and maintaining a healthy weight can help lower the risk of high cholesterol, stroke, and heart disease.
 Getting a cholesterol blood test will reveal if you need to make any lifestyle changes to manage cholesterol levels.

-If you live in the greater London area, you can visit Intrigue Lifestyle to get a cholesterol test in Gravesend.
+If you live in the greater London area, you can visit Intrigue Health to get a cholesterol test in Gravesend.
 Longfield, or Bexley.

 Here’s what you should know about your cholesterol, cholesterol blood tests, and cholesterol levels.